byu-cpe/ecen192/_labs/multimeters_and_measurements.md

 ### 🔋Voltage:

-**Note:** Make sure you have set the multi-meter in the right setting to measusre DC voltage (V symbol).
+**Note:** Make sure you have set the multimeter in the right setting to measusre DC voltage (V symbol).

 **a) Calculate Voltage:**